-The IF function attempts to return a single data type in a column.
-Therefore, if the values returned by value_if_true and value_if_false are of different data types, the IF function will implicitly convert data types to accommodate both values in the column.
+The IF function can return variant data type if value_if_true and value_if_false are of different data types, but the function attempts to return a single data type if both value_if_true and value_if_false are of numeric data types.
+In the latter case, the IF function will implicitly convert data types to accommodate both values.
 For example, the formula

-IF(<condition>,TRUE(),FALSE()) returns only logical values.
-For more information about implicit data type conversion, see Data types supported in tabular models.
+IF(<condition>,1.0,0) returns only decimal values even though value_if_false is of the whole number data type.
+For more information about implicit data type conversion, see Data types.

 The following example uses nested IF functions that evaluate the number in the column, Calls, from the table FactCallCenter.
 The function assigns a label as follows: low if the number of calls is less than 200, medium if the number of calls is less than 300 but not less than 200, and high for all other values.